element-hq/policies/docs/identity-server/privacy_notice.md

 Some homeservers rely upon the Identity Server for part of new user registration, using the Identity Server to perform the verification of ownership of the email address or phone number.

-**We will be removing support for user registration from the New Vector Identity Servers.** In the near future homeservers will be able to complete registration by email address without delegating ownership verification to an Identity Server.
+**We will be removing support for user registration from the Element Identity Servers.** In the near future homeservers we manage will be able to complete registration by email address without delegating ownership verification to an Identity Server.
 This document will be updated when this behaviour has changed.

 ##### Password Reset